Mjz86/String/README.md

  // to remove the reference_count checks,
  //controled  with  always_ownerize(bool flag_state),
  //  (is_sharable&&!is_ownerized) determines sharability
+ // both of these flags are essential and they do not correlate.

   uint8_t has_null:1;// needed to share substrings